OlgaKuvs/game-rspls/README.md

 1. Log in to [GitHub](https://github.com/)
 2. Navigate to [OlgaKuvs/game-rspls](https://github.com/OlgaKuvs/game-rspls) in the list of repositories.
-3. In the GitHub repository, go to the [Settings](https://github.com/OlgaKuvs/game-rspls/settings) tab
+3. In the GitHub repository, go to the [Settings](https://github.com/OlgaKuvs/game-rspls/settings).
-4. From the left side menu navigate to Pages, then select the Main Branch
+4. From the left side menu navigate to Pages, then select the Main Branch.
-5. Once the main branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment
+5. Once the main branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

 The live link can be found here: [Game: Rock, Scissors, Paper, Lizard, Spock](https://olgakuvs.github.io/game-rspls/index.html)